garykac/woven/docs/spell-candidates.md

 ## Targeting

 * Long distance target
-	* Issue: no longer have parameters for distance
+	* Why: no longer have parameters for distance
 * Obscure target and neighboring hexes (existing targets stay, but new ones cannot be made)
-	* Issue: This requires some marker for the obscured location
+	* Why: This requires some marker for the obscured location

 ## Astral Movement

 * Teleport to terrain type
-	* Issue: Set tendril to terrain instead
+	* Why: Set tendril to terrain instead

 ## Attack